Operation Hush: British plan

 A landing operation would begin at dawn under the command of Rear-Admiral Bacon and an army division in three parties of about 4,500 men each, would disembark on the beaches near Middelkirke, covered by a naval bombardment and a smoke screen generated by eighty small vessels.
 Trawlers would carry telephone cable ashore and tanks would disembark from the landing pontoons and climb the sea-wall to cover the infantry landing.
 The infantry would have four 13-pounder guns and two light howitzers and each wing of the landing had a motor machine-gun battery.
 For mobility, each landing party had more than 200 bicycles and three motorbikes.
-Three landing sites were chosen, at Westende Bains, 1 mi behind the German second line; another site 0.75 mi beyond the German third line and a third landing 1.75 mi beyond that at Middelkirke Bains, to cut off the German artillery's line of retreat around Westende, turn the German second and third positions and advance inland as far as possible.
+Three landing sites were chosen, at Westende Bains, 1 mi behind the German second line; another site 0.75 mi beyond the German third line and a third landing 1.75 mi beyond that at Middelkirke Bains, to cut off the line of retreat of the German artillery around Westende, turn the German second and third positions and advance inland as far as possible.